Tejaswi7o7/Library-management-system/README.md

   2. `bool returnBook(isbn)`: Must allow the member to return a book if they’ve borrowed it.
 If they haven’t borrowed it then ignore the request and print a message stating `“Invalid request!
 Book not borrowed”`.
 If return book was successful then return true.
 Else return false.
   3. `void printDetails()`: Prints member details, including a list of borrowed books and their quantities.
 The format should be `“memberID name isbnOfBook numberOfBorrowedCopies”` (the entities are separated by a single space).
 For each book that is borrowed by the member the same format should be followed on a new line.
 If the member has not borrowed any book then print nothing.

 - **Member Constraints**:
-1. A member cannot borrow more than their `borrowLimit`.
+i.
+A member cannot borrow more than their `borrowLimit`.
-2. A member can borrow the same book multiple times if additional copies are available.
+ii.
+A member can borrow the same book multiple times if additional copies are available.

-4. **Library** – Represents a library
+4. **`Library`** – Represents a library
 - **Attributes**:
   - `vector<Book>` books
   - `vector<Member>` members